casualGamer-dev/Nuon/doc/HACKING/ReleasingTor.md

       with a `git merge -s ours`.

-   3. Write and post the release announcement for the `forum.torproject.net` in the `News -> Tor Release Announcement` category.
+   3. Write and post the release announcement for the `forum.torproject.net` in the `News -> Nuon Release Announcement` category.

-      If possible, mention in which Tor Browser version (with dates) the release will be in.
+      If possible, mention in which Nuon Browser version (with dates) the release will be in.
 This usually only applies to the latest stable.

    4. Inform `tor-announce@lists.torproject.org` with the releasing pointing to